yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-basics/create-clusters/create-clusters-geopartition.md

 type: docs
 ---

-Use [partition by region](../../create-clusters-topology/#partition-by-region) clusters to geo-locate data in specific regions.
+Use [partition-by-region](../../create-clusters-topology/#partition-by-region) clusters to geo-locate data in specific regions.

 Clusters consist of a primary region and any number of additional secondary regions, where the partitioned, region-specific data resides.
 You can add or remove regions as required.
 When first deploying, you can deploy a single cluster in the primary region.

+You place data in regions of the cluster using tablespaces.
 Tables that don't belong to any tablespace are stored in the primary region.
+For more information on specifying data placement for tables and indexes, refer to [Tablespaces](../../../../explore/ysql-language-features/going-beyond-sql/tablespaces/).

 ## Features